Mironor/professional-scala-code/README.md

-# "Professional Scala" code repository
+# Code Examples for Professional Scala - Wrox

+ISBN: 978-1-119-26722-5

-This is companion repository for chapters 2, chapter 11 and some parts of chapter 3 from the book "Professional Scala" by Wrox Press.
+This is companion repository for chapters 2 (Functional programming), chapter 11 (concurrency) and some parts of chapter 3 (Java compatibility) from the book "Professional Scala" by Wrox Press.

+## Prerequisites

+### Required Software

+Both chapters require

+ - Scala 2.11.7 or later
+ - SBT 0.13.8 or later
+ - JDK 8

+Ensure the `scala` and `sbt` commands are on the command path.

+### Required Hardware

+Processor: Pentium 2 266 MHz or better

+RAM: 1GB or better

 ## Installation